getify/You-Dont-Know-JS/scope-closures/apA.md

         });
     },100);
 });
-// Uncaught TypeError: Cannot read property
+// Uncaught TypeError: v.toUpperCase is not a function
-// 'toUpperCase' of null
 //     at myProgram.js:4
 //     at Array.map (<anonymous>)
 //     at myProgram.js:3